AlexAndorra/pollsposition_blog/_notebooks/2021-05-16-hmm-popularity.md

 ## Specifying the model

 We'll build several versions of our model, refining it incrementally.
 But the basic structure will remain the same.
-Let's build an abstract version that will help you undertand the code.
+Let's build an abstract version that will help you understand the code.

 Each poll $i$ at month $m$ from the beginning of a president’s term finds that
 $y_i$ individuals have a positive opinion of the president’s action over